-b.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, but significant causal factors are undetermined.

-c.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health were not achieved, but significant causal factor(s) are not within BLM's control.

-d.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat fundamental of land health was not achieved and the significant causal factor(s) for non-achievement has been determined, is the causal factor(s) are known and feasible, but no actions have been taken to make progress towards achievement.

-e.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, and the significant causal factor(s) for non-achievement are under BLM co factors to made significant progress towards achievement are not known, are too costly to implement, or are not feasible with present technology.

-f.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved and significant causal factor(s) of the non-achievement are under BLM cont expected to result in significant progress toward achievement.

-g.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, but BLM has taken action on the causes of non-achievement, and BLM ha action(s) taken are indicate making significant progress (upward trend) toward achieving.

-h.
-Public land acres within completed land health evaluation areas where the habitat quality fundamental of land health does not apply.
+- a.
+Acres of upland and wetland habitat and the miles of riparian habitats that have been evaluated and are achieving the habitat quality fundamental of land health. - b.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, but significant causal factors are undetermined. - c.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health were not achieved, but significant causal factor(s) are not within BLM's control. - d.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat fundamental of land health was not achieved and the significant causal factor(s) for non-achievement has been determined, is within BLM control and ways to address the causal factor(s) are known and feasible, but no actions have been taken to make progress towards achievement. - e.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, and the significant causal factor(s) for non-achievement are under BLM control, yet ways to address the causal factors to made significant progress towards achievement are not known, are too costly to implement, or are not feasible with present technology. - f.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved and significant causal factor(s) of the non-achievement are under BLM control, but BLM has taken actions that are expected to result in significant progress toward achievement. - g.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, but BLM has taken action on the causes of non-achievement, and BLM has monitoring data that shows that the action(s) taken are indicate making significant progress (upward trend) toward achieving. - h.
+Public land acres within completed land health evaluation areas where the habitat quality fundamental of land health does not apply. - i.
 Acreage of lands that have yet to be evaluated for achievement of the water quality fundamental of land health.

-within BLM control and ways to address

-ontrol, yet ways to address the causal

-ntrol, but BLM has taken actions that are

-as monitoring data that shows that the